Fleet Management Systems

 With the evolution of telematics technology and the connected car converging rapidly, a new groundwork is being laid for an exciting new world of automated travel and fleet management.
 Read more

-In this blog post, I want to look at some of the current and future trends in fleet management and telematics.
-From the advent of big data and truly integrated business wide systems to the brave new world of autonomous fleets and driverless cars, I will explore some of the pivotal developments in the industry and how it will affect fleet managers, as well as the ordinary driver.
+In this blog post, I want to look at some of the current and future trends in fleet management and telematics devices.
+From the advent of big data and truly integrated business-wide systems to the brave new world of autonomous fleets and driverless cars, I will explore some of the pivotal developments in the industry and how it will affect fleet managers, as well as the ordinary driver.
 Read more

 Date posted: 5 May 2017